-Notable capital improvements in recent years include \$355,000 for siding and windows at the Greystone property in 2022 as well as window trim and flashing replacement at the Spring and Emerald Road property in 2023.
-The Town has indicated that most funding for improvements to NHA properties comes from Community Preservation Act (CPA).
+Notable capital improvements from the contributions of Community Preservation Act in recent years include \$200,000 for siding and windows at the Greystone property in 2022 as well as window trim and flashing replacement at the Spring and Emerald Road property in 2023.
+Other improvements to housing authority properties have been funded through Capital Improvement Funds managed by the Nahant Housing Authority.